Understanding all the different features of a balance bike so you can make the best choice for your child.

 There are a number different types of balance bike tires with various tread patterns.
 When choosing a balance bike you should consider the conditions/environment in which your child will be riding.
 Almost any foam or air tires will work on pavement, but tires with a deeper and nobby tread will provide increased traction on dirt and other natural surfaces.

 EVA Foam tires have a distinct advantage in that they weigh significantly less than other tires and are maintenance free.
 These tires work especially well for younger children (3 years and under) who need a lightweight bike.
 Can be ridden on most terrains and surfaces - indoors and outdoors.
-Foam tires may not provide the same cushion ride has a pneumatic tire.
+Foam tires may not provide the same cushion ride as a pneumatic tire and traction is limited.

 Take advantage and seize the power of today's most powerful tool - "word of mouth".
 You can read online reviews and testimonials but we also strongly suggest you go straight to the source, with any parent who has a child riding a balance bike, and ask for their opinion.
 We guarantee they will have one, especially when it comes to the happiness and wellbeing of their child.